Alagille syndrome

 What are the main symptoms of Alagille syndrome?

-In infancy the most common symptoms are jaundice, loose and pale stools as well as poor growth and a failure to thrive.
+In infancy, the most common symptoms are jaundice, loose and pale stools as well as poor growth and a failure to thrive.
 These symptoms generally stabilize between the ages of 4 and 10 years old.

-From childhood symptoms include continued, recurrent jaundice, itching, fatty deposits in the skin and delayed growth and development.
+From childhood, symptoms include continued, recurrent jaundice, itching, fatty deposits in the skin, and delayed growth and development.

 Unique facial features of the syndrome include a prominent and broad forehead, deep set eyes, a straight nose, and a small pointed chin.
 Individuals with the condition also usually have an extra circular line on the surface of their eye.

-Other less serious symptoms include a possible heart murmur, although this is rarely indicative of something serious, and spinal bones in the shape of a butterfly that rarely present any medical problems.
+Other less serious symptoms include a possible heart murmur, although this is rarely indicative of something serious, and spinal bones in the shape of a butterfly rarely present any medical problems.

 Possible clinical traits/features: